This page contains the following information:

-When querying a set of data, the Call API uses page tokens to return results in small and continuous chunks.
-A page token is simply an encoded location within a list, and can be passed as a parameter to begin a query from that location.
+When querying a set of data, the Calls API uses page tokens to return results in small and continuous chunks.
+A page token is simply an encoded location within a list, and can be passed as an argument to a parameter to begin a query from that location.

 Like the following, calling a

 List query with the parameters returns 20 or less items starting from the location encoded in

 tokenparameter is used for pagination in Chat Platform API.